 Mount Jade Facts

 - No matter which of these one chooses to employ when referring to it, the site remains a magnficent one.
 It earns this distinction for several reasons.
-Its pure beauty serves as one of these, obviously.
+Its pure beauty serves as one of these factors, obviously.
 Yet it’s also still considered as a sacred site by some people.

-- The Indigenous Peoples of the area long knew of its existence, of course.
+- The Indigenous Peoples inhabiting the general area long knew of its existence, of course.
 The first known sighting of it by outsiders, however, took place in 1857.
-At that time, the captain of an American freighter, W. Morrison, saw it while leaving a harbor in the region.
+At that time, the captain of an American freighter, named W. Morrison, saw it while leaving a harbor in the region.

-- Thankfully, this beautiful mountain now enjoys a certain degree of protection.
-That’s true since it and several surrounding peaks now lie within the Yushan National Park.
+- Thankfully, this beautiful natural feature now enjoys a certain degree of protection.
+That’s true since it and several of the surrounding peaks presently lie within the Yushan National Park.
 The local government created the park to protect the remarkable area in the year 1985.

 Related Articles